Understanding Color Blindness: Can You Become a Pilot? FAA Rules and Your Options - Flight School Los Angeles

 FAA Color Vision Requirements for Pilots

 The FAA requires pilots to demonstrate adequate color vision as part of the medical certification process.
 Color vision impairment can impact pilot eligibility, but advancements in testing have allowed individuals with varying degrees of color vision impairment to pursue aviation careers.
-When you apply for a First-Class, Second-Class, or Third-Class Medical Certificate, an Aviation Medical Examiner (AME) will test your color vision using standard methods.
+The medical standards themselves are set out in 14 CFR Part 67, which requires the ability to perceive those colors necessary for the safe performance of airman duties — the same wording applies to all three classes.
+When you apply for a First-Class, Second-Class, or Third-Class Medical Certificate, an Aviation Medical Examiner (AME) will screen your color vision using one of the tests the FAA currently accepts.

 FAA-Approved Color Vision Tests